platformsh/platformsh-docs/docs/src/administration/users.md

 {{< /codetabs >}}

 Once you remove a user, they can no longer access the project.
-For SSH access changes to apply after you add a remove a user from a project or an environment type, you have to redeploy each environment by either clicking **Redeploy** in the Console or running `platform redeploy`.
+For SSH access changes to apply after you remove a user from a project or an environment type, you have to redeploy each environment by either clicking **Redeploy** in the Console or running `platform redeploy`.

 ### Change existing permissions for environment types